 §5 Prices and return costs in the event of cancellation

 1. The prices are stated next to the individual product illustrations.
 They are to be construed plus delivery and shipping costs.
 You are required to pay such costs, and these can be viewed in our offer via the "Shipping Costs and VAT" button.

 2. You, the customer, shall be required to carry the normal cost of returning goods.

 §6 Payment methods, Obligation to pay in advance

-You can choose between paying in advance (bank transfer), by credit card (Saferpay), PayPal or by paying in cash if you wish to collect the goods.
+You can choose between paying in advance (bank transfer), by credit card (Saferpay), by paying in cash if you wish to collect the goods.

 If you choose to pay in cash when you collect the goods, payment is to be made on a step by step basis subject to hand-over of the goods.
 Otherwise, you undertake to pay in advance, and payment is to be made within one week after the contract is entered into or payment by credit card is to be made within one week after the contract is entered into.